Biomedical Neuroscience Certificate Program

 The graduate certificate in Biomedical Neuroscience is offered by the College of Medicine at the University of Florida.
 This program is designed for working professionals as well as post-baccalaureate students who would like to improve their applications to either graduate or medical school.
 This program is offered fully-online so students will not have to relocate or sacrifice commitments to their family or career in order to further their education and enhance their career.

-For current UF students interested in taking courses in Fall 2016, please contact Sarah Tyson to register.
+For current UF students interested in taking courses in Summer 2017, please contact Sarah Bloom to register.

 For more information about enrolling in the certificate program, please visit the Biomedical Neuroscience Distance Learning website.